top of page

 It was a sharp reminder that traveling through Georgia—especially its borderlands—isn’t just about scenery.
 You’re moving through a country still living with the consequences of occupation, where even a quiet walk on a winter beach can brush up against great-power politics.

-Heading north, we skirted the edge of Abkhazia, Georgian territory occupied and controlled by Russia.
+Heading north, we skirted the edge of Russian-occupied Abkhazia.
 The landscape remained beautiful—green valleys, distant peaks—but there was a subtle tension to the drive, a reminder that Georgia’s geography and geopolitics are inseparable.

 By the time we reached Mestia late that evening, the last hours of driving had already felt like a rite of passage.
 The road twisted upward in long, serpentine loops, threading through narrow canyons and deep gorges as we climbed steadily into the Caucasus.
 In places, winter runoff had chewed away at the pavement, leaving sections washed out and reduced to a single, crumbling lane.
 On one side, the rock wall pressed in close; on the other, the ground fell away abruptly into a dark gorge hundreds of feet below.
 There was no room for error, no shoulder, and very little margin for second thoughts.

 It was harrowing and adrenaline-spiking, the kind of driving that forces complete focus, but it was also exhilarating.
 Each turn revealed another wall of mountains, another glimpse of snow-covered peaks catching the last light of day.
-When Mestia finally appeared, stone Svan towers rising out of the snow like sentinels, the sense of arrival was profound.
+When Mestia finally appeared, stone towers rose on the horizon like sentinels; the sense of arrival was profound.
 In just two days, we had crossed endless fields of wheat and barley, beaches, borders, and multiple mountain ranges, and now the Caucasus closed in around us with Russia just beyond the ridge.
 It was immediately clear we’d reached somewhere special.

 Magnificient Mestia